Floppy/floppy.github.io/_posts/2015-04-16-anatomy-of-a-hijack.markdown

 My digital security is good; unique strong passwords, held in a secure password store behind another strong password.
 It would be hard to compromise.
 However, this attacker had only a bunch of data that you could hoover up from any online store order.
-Nothing specifically about me - he didn't know who I was, where I went to school, my mothers' maiden name, nothing.
-But it was enough to convince the bank that he was me.
+Nothing specifically about me - they didn't know who I was, where I went to school, my mothers' maiden name, nothing.
+But it was enough to convince the bank that they were me.
 Social engineering is, as always, the best way to break security.

 I guess that the banks and mobile companies have to deal with a lot of people who forget their